 Go light to dark.
 Always taste in order of intensity.
 Your palate can detect more when it isn’t already overwhelmed.

 Sip slowly.
-A flight isn’t a race.
+A flight is not a race.
 Spend a minute with each glass.
 Smell it first.
-Take a small sip and let it sit on your tongue.
-Then swallow and notice the finish—what’s still there five seconds later?
+Take a small sip and notice the finish after you swallow.

 Take a note.
 Even one word per glass: “bready,” “citrus,” “caramel,” “coffee.”
 You’ll be surprised how much you remember later.